paulschulzee/Karrnath-Campaign-Player-Folder/Pitch.md

 Look through all the archetypes [here](https://2e.aonprd.com/Archetypes.aspx).

+### Arcs
+Inspired by other games I'm playing now (*Slugblaster* and *Old Gods of Appalachia*), I'm going to ask you to design an *arc* for your character.
+The arc should take the form of a vague series of beats that drives your character towards a certain goal.
+For instance, if your character's arc was finding and bringing to justice the person who killed you, your arc *might* look like this:
+- Introductory scene: Flashback to my death, explain my goal to the party
+- Step: Find out who I was in life
+- Step: Find out who killed me
+- Step: Find out *why* they killed me
+- Step: Find out where they are
+- Resolution: Confront them, and either kill them or spare them
+- Conclusion: Reflecting on whether I feel any better after this whole thing

+Try to keep your arcs this length or shorter, given how little time we have in the semester.
+Each time you accomplish one of the scenes in your arc, the party will gain a nice little package of bonus xp (I haven't decided how much--somewhere in the 200-300 xp range, probably, depending how much xp you get from other sources.
+Introductions and conclusions will give the least, steps in the middle, and the resolution the most).

+I'm hoping that these player arcs can drive a lot of the action, hence why I'm incentivizing you to accomplish them.
+At first I figured only the person whose arc it was would get xp, but I think for steps and resolution at least the whole party will get xp so that y'all are encouraged to support each other and be a fan of each other's characters.
+That said, don't be [that guy](https://www.youtube.com/shorts/ozVtq4urP3k).

+I'd advise you to keep these steps vague--I don't want you to feel like you know exactly what will happen to your character, only what the main beats of the story will be like if you're successful.
+If something big happens, you can always edit your arc later (with my permission).

+Given how short this semester is, I think it would make sense to start your characters with some sort of direction towards accomplishing their arcs.
+Maybe in the example above you begin the game by waking up in the Vault of the Dead, only hazy memories of your past, clutching a set of Thranish dog tags that have had the name long since weathered off, leaving only the letters "R____ Sl___".
+Something like that.
+I'll determine your "starting clues" once you've decided on your arc.

+Arcs can be anything.
+Maybe you want to re-found the Onyx Skull as an organization for good.
+Maybe you want to convince the Church of the Silver Flame that not all undead are bad, to ease tensions between Karrnath and Thrane.
+Maybe you want to figure out who's at the head of the Order of the Emerald Claw.
+Maybe you want to go pick some rare herbs.
+Idk.
+They will obviously be better if they somehow involve the themes of religion, politics, undeath, and acts of heroism in the face of systems that despise you, but the best arc will be one that you will love playing through the whole semester.

 ## Background Info & Further Reading
 See the "Eberronicon" in this folder, although note that *your character almost certainly does not know all of the information in the Eberronicon.* They certainly know information relevant to themselves, but they might not really have much of an idea of what the Shadow Marches are like other than "loose tribes of Humans and Orcs."